d-exclaimation/pioneer/Documentation/guides/features/subscriptions.md

 In which case, you likely want to either use or implement a custom pub-sub system that is backed by an external datastore.

-Here are a few **optional** utility (structs, classes, protocols, actors, etc.) exported by Pioneer to help create that custom Pub/Sub implementation:

 ### PubSub as protocol

-!!!info Optional
+!!!success Integration
-It's not necessary to conform to this protocol to create a Pub/Sub implementation.
-The protocol just enforces that implementation to have the same API to [AsyncPubSub](/references/async-pubsub)
+Pub/Sub implementation conform to this protocol is enforced to have the same API to [AsyncPubSub](/references/async-pubsub), which make easy to switch between.

+However, it is **not necessary** to use PubSub for your subscription resolver and to build a custom Pub/Sub implementation.
 !!!

 Pioneer exported the [PubSub](/references/protocols/#pubsub) protocol which allow different implementation with the same API [AsyncPubSub](/references/async-pubsub) notably implementation backed by popular event-publishing systems (i.e. Redis) with similar API which allow user of this library to prototype with the in memory AsyncPubSub and easily migrate to a distributed PubSub implementation without very little changes.